 As commonly passed around pieces of advice go, “never wake a sleeping baby” is about as common as it gets, but is it always true?
 New parents are also told that newborns need to feed regularly – in the first few weeks of life, some healthcare providers recommend feeding as often as once every 2 to 3 hours.
 On the other hand, other common advice recommends feeding on-demand.
 But if your newborn is sleeping too much to start demanding to eat very often, where does that leave you?

 When to wake a sleeping baby

 - During illness: Another time when it might be important to wake a sleeping baby to feed, even after those first few weeks, is during an illness.
-Illnesses can increase the need for fluids, and while sleep is extremely important for healing, so is making sure he isn’t getting dehydrated, and that he is getting any medication he might have been prescribed on schedule.
+Illnesses can increase the need for fluids, and while sleep is extremely important for healing, so is making sure they aren't getting dehydrated, and that they are getting any medication they might have been prescribed on schedule.

 - Sleep scheduling: Parents who are sleep training or feel strongly about having a strict sleep schedule might also choose to wake their children if they start napping at an unusual time of day, or fall asleep too soon before bedtime.
 In these cases, though, it’s important to note that babies who usually follow strict schedules, but start drifting off early, might be fighting an illness, or might be experiencing a growth spurt.

 For many families of babies and toddlers, sleep can be hard enough to come by that cutting any of it short can feel unthinkable, but there are a few instances where a little early-waking can lead to even more healthy sleep later.